DBC-as/bibapp/README.md

-# HTML5 bibliographic/library app prototyping and proof of concepts
+# HTML5 bibliographic/library app prototyping experiments and proof of concepts

-Currently this is (mainly internal) proof-of-concepts and experiments.
-Contact: [Rasmus Erik](http://rasmuserik.com).
+This is mainly internal proof-of-concepts and experiments.

+Contact: [Rasmus Erik](http://rasmuserik.com) aka.
+RJE at DBC.

 # Versions 0.2 (in `app.js`)